abridged/collabland-dev/help-docs/command-center/bot-config/balance-check.md

 # Balance check

 The background balance check is a feature that is enabled by default on Collab.Land to ensure that all users holding certain roles in a community continue to meet the token requirement.
-If a member is found to no longer have the required tokens to meet the criteria specified by the TGR rules, their role will be automatically revoked.
+If a member is found to no longer have the required tokens to meet the criteria specified by [the TGRs](../create-a-tgr/how-to-create-a-tgr), their role will be automatically revoked.

 <!---